gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 HTTP support has a dedicated DSL, whose entry point is the `http(requestName)` method.

 This request name is important because it will act as a key when computing stats for the reports.
-If the same name appears in multiple places in a Simulation, Gatling will consider those requests are of the same type and their statistics will be aggregated.
+If the same name appears in multiple places in a Simulation, Gatling will consider the requests to be the same type, and their statistics will be aggregated.

 {{< include-code "requestName" java kt scala >}}